iamank1t/Steemit-Tools-iOS-App/README.md

 ## Development

-To contribute, all you need is a local copy of the project.
+To contribute, just fork the repository.
+Make changes and create a pull request.

 ## Running